What Are USDA Loans?

 • At least 3 years or longer since a bankruptcy or foreclosure

-• Income is below the limit
+• Income falls below the regional limit

 • Approved debt-to-income (DTI) ratio